mattnidz/IACPlatform/README.md

     * AmazonIAMFullAccess

 1. Create a KeyPair, ApiKey in AWS.
+2. Clone this repo. `git clone https://github.com/mattnidz/IACPlatform.git`
+3. `cd IACPlatform`
-2. Create `terraform.tfvars` file of your own.
+4. Create `terraform.tfvars` file of your own.
 This file can be used to override default settings.
 Fill out similar to this with your credentials.

 ami = "ami-011b3ccf1bd6db744"
 key_name = ""